-Shannon received her Bachelors of Arts degree from Colgate University and went on to earn a Masters in Social work MSW from Smith College School for Social Work.
-Her masters thesis was entitled, “Family Ties, The Influence of Extended Families in Biracial Identity Development.”
-Shannon’s early clinical social work was in pediatrics, trauma and psychiatry at Lucile Packard Children’s Hospital, Stanford Hospital and Georgetown University hospital.
-Prior to that she was the Case Management Coordinator of the Greentree Shelter, the largest homeless shelter for families in Montgomery County, Maryland.
+Shannon received her BA from Colgate University with a French and Sociology Concentration.
+She earned her Master’s in Social Work from Smith College School for Social Work.
+Shannon’s Master’s Thesis was entitled, “Family Ties, The Influence of Extended Families in Biracial Identity Development,” Her early social career was in the academic medicine at Lucile Packard Children’s Hospital, Stanford Hospital and Georgetown University Medical Center.

 Cynthia Cavallaro Day